Alexander Pope: Later life and works

 The Imitations of Horace that followed (1733–1738) were written in the popular Augustan form of an "imitation" of a classical poet, not so much a translation of his works as an updating with contemporary references.
 Pope used the model of Horace to satirise life under George II, especially what he saw as the widespread corruption tainting the country under Walpole's influence and the poor quality of the court's artistic taste.
 Pope added as an introduction to Imitations a wholly original poem that reviews his own literary career and includes famous portraits of Lord Hervey ("Sporus"), Thomas Hay, 9th Earl of Kinnoull ("Balbus") and Addison ("Atticus").

-In 1738 came the Universal Prayer.
+In 1738 came "The Universal Prayer".

 Among the younger poets whose work Pope admired was Joseph Thurston.
 After 1738, Pope himself wrote little.
 He toyed with the idea of composing a patriotic epic in blank verse called Brutus, but only the opening lines survive.
 His major work in those years was to revise and expand his masterpiece, The Dunciad.
 Book Four appeared in 1742 and a full revision of the whole poem the following year.
 Here Pope replaced the "hero" Lewis Theobald with the Poet Laureate, Colley Cibber as "king of dunces".
 However, the real focus of the revised poem is Walpole and his works.
 By now Pope's health, which had never been good, was failing.
 When told by his physician, on the morning of his death, that he was better, Pope replied: "Here am I, dying of a hundred good symptoms."
 He died at his villa surrounded by friends on 30 May 1744, about eleven o'clock at night.
 On the previous day, 29 May 1744, Pope had called for a priest and received the Last Rites of the Catholic Church.
 He was buried in the nave of St Mary's Church, Twickenham.

 Translations and editions

 The Iliad

 Pope had been fascinated by Homer since childhood.
 In 1713, he announced plans to publish a translation of the Iliad.
 The work would be available by subscription, with one volume appearing every year over six years.
 Pope secured a revolutionary deal with the publisher Bernard Lintot, which earned him 200 guineas (£210) a volume, a vast sum at the time.

 His Iliad translation appeared between 1715 and 1720.
-It was acclaimed by Samuel Johnson as "a performance which no age or nation could hope to equal" (though the classical scholar Richard Bentley wrote: "It is a pretty poem, Mr. Pope, but you must not call it Homer.")
+It was acclaimed by Samuel Johnson as "a performance which no age or nation could hope to equal".
+Conversely, the classical scholar Richard Bentley wrote: "It is a pretty poem, Mr. Pope, but you must not call it Homer."